Apung Mamacalulu: The execution of Roman Payumu

 The platoon who rushed to Bo.
 Capaya in search of the rebel band found the barrio deserted, the inhabitants having fled for fear of Spanish reprisal.
 However, in an outlying field, they found a lone farmer tending his baritan, a small field of a special grass called barit that was sold and fed to calesa (carriage) horses.
 The farmer was Roman Payumu, a humble zacatero, a gatherer and provider of animal feed like grass for horses.
 Although illiterate and ignorant family man, he was very industrious and a good provider.
 He was a deeply religious man with an intense faith in God and a very devout Catholic.
 After selling all his barit grass to carriage drivers in the town marketplace every evening, he made it a point to pray fervently at the Holy Rosary Parish Church in Angeles town proper.
-When the Quinario devotion, prior to the fiesta of Apung Mamacalulu, was instituted on October 23, 1897, he quickly volunteered as a regular cargador (bearer) of the Apu during processions where he was popularly known by his nickname, Duman.
+When the first ever Quinario devotion, prior to the fall fiesta of Apung Mamacalulu, was instituted on October 23, 1897, he quickly volunteered as a regular cargador (bearer) of the Apu during processions where he was popularly known by his nickname, Duman.

 Finding the barrio Capaya completely deserted, the platoon ganged-up on Duman who was brusquely interrogated regarding the Katupunero band that raided Bo.
 Capaya and the whereabouts of the entire barrio population.
 The poor Duman, knowing nothing of what transpired in his village as his field was quite far from the village, answered he knew nothing what the soldiers were talking about.
 Immediately, he was branded as a big liar and was quickly accused of being a Katipunero himself!
 The guards took turns in hitting him with their rifle butts on the head, chest and back to force him to talk, but Duman only wept in pain and insisted that he knew nothing.
 The soldiers continued to beat him up until nothing but blood came out of his mouth, nose and ears.
 Exasperated, the soldiers tied his elbows in miquit-a-sicu fashion, and with a long rope tied around his neck, the bloodied Duman was taken on foot to the town hall for further interrogation.
 Once inside the municipal jail, the guards mercilessly beat him up with solid bamboo clubs to extract revolutionary information to no avail.
 No food or water was given him.